alyssamichelle/progress/The Future of JS 2018.md

 At the last Google Developer Expert Summit that I attended, they again expressed their plans to continue updating AngularJS, only so long as the traffic to it’s docs outnumbered the traffic to the Angular.io docs.
 AngularJS’s days are numbered.

 That being said, there are still so many companies using AngularJS, without any plans of upgrading.
 Why, you might ask?
 For some, they just do not have the resources to dedicate to upgrading all the directives to components and then to make the massive (let’s be real peeps, this is no simple upgrade) swap over to Angular.
-For others, they are hesitant (still) to adopt Typescript.
+For others they are hesitant (still) to adopt Typescript.

 At first, the Angular team said they would support multiple languages, not just Typescript.
 However, a few months into Angular being released, they swiftly back tracked and removed any references to other languages in their docs.
 So for some companies, believe it or not, they won’t upgrade because they cannot give up their beloved CoffeeScript. ;)